Malawis First Merchant to buy micro lender Opportunity Bank

-UPDATE 6-Meal-kit maker Blue Apron goes public, demand underwhelms as Amazon looms

-* Stock scheduled to debut on NYSE on Thursday (Adds company confirmation on pricing in second paragraph)

-BLANTYRE, June 28 Malawi's First Merchant Bank will buy the local assets of micro lender Opportunity International Bank of Malawi (OIBM), subject to regulatory approvals, the two banks said on Wednesday.
+BLANTYRE, June 28 (Reuters) - Malawi's First Merchant Bank will buy the local assets of micro lender Opportunity International Bank of Malawi (OIBM), subject to regulatory approvals, the two banks said on Wednesday.

 This will be the second major acquisition by FMB, listed on the Malawi Stock Exchange, after its acquisition of a majority stake in Barclays Bank of Zimbabwe.